 Are you tired of the hassles of glasses and contact lenses?
 Are you currently considering Custom LASIK laser vision correction and seeking an Omaha LASIK surgeon?
 If so, you have come to the right place!
 Dr. Bruce Brumm is a board certified Omaha Custom LASIK specialist and comprehensive ophthalmologist.
-The experience of Dr. Brumm and his colleagues here at Brumm Eye and Laser Vision can help you achieve your personal best vision.
+The experience of Dr. Brumm and his colleagues here at Brumm Eye Center can help you achieve your personal best vision.
 Prior to undergoing Custom LASIK eye surgery it is important for you to be qualified as a potential Custom LASIK candidate.
 Please feel free to take our Custom LASIK self-evaluation test or read our section regarding Custom LASIK candidacy.

 If you are familiar with your current vision you might know some of this terminology.
 Listed below are the vision conditions that Custom LASIK can treat.

 Custom LASIK actually stands for Laser in-situ keratomileusis, which is the most commonly performed type of laser eye surgery.
 Millions of people undergo this procedure every year and start the path to visual freedom.
 The Custom LASIK procedure is generally safe, effective, and has very few side effects.
 Custom LASIK is a great option for many individuals considering laser vision correction for a variety of very personal and professional reasons.
 Custom LASIK may not promise perfect vision, however; it is a highly successful procedure that can at the very least reduce a person’s dependence on glasses or contact lenses.
 The lifestyle benefits can be tremendous for active and social people.
 These benefits can enable people to more freely pursue their hobbies, sports activities or career options.